Remedies for Water Pooling on Flat Roofs (Tips + Hacks)

 The membrane of your roof is the protective layer that keeps your roof safe from things like moisture getting into the roof, attic, or other areas of the building.
 When that moisture builds up in the structure of your building, it can cause substantial structural damage.

-Many membranes out there are meant to withstand ponding water, so it might be a blessing in disguise if you have to replace the membrane of your current roof with a more effective, modern version.
+Many membranes are designed to withstand ponding water, so it might be a blessing in disguise if you have to replace the membrane of your current roof with a more effective, modern version.
 An inspector will know how much ponding is acceptable on a flat roof.

 You can also perform preventative maintenance to ensure that the membrane stands the test of time.

-Perform an inspection once or twice a year to ensure that the membrane is holding up and not worn or damaged in areas
+Inspect once or twice yearly to ensure the membrane is holding up and not worn or damaged in areas.

 Compress Insulation

-Compressed insulation is generally caused by heavy roofing equipment that rests on the insulation during installation.
-Also, repeated treading over the roof area can lead to indentations in your roof that can lead to pooling as well.
+Compressed insulation is generally caused by heavy roofing equipment resting on the insulation during installation.
+Repeated treading over the roof area can also cause indentations in the roof, which can lead to pooling.

-The message here is that you must ensure that the proper precautions are taken with the insulation and during any inspection processes.
-It is all too easy to damage the roof through these processes when some care could save you a lot of time and money.
+You must ensure proper precautions are taken with the insulation and during any inspection processes.
+Damaging the roof through these processes is easy when some care could save you time and money

 Keeping your commercial business roof working optimally is one of the most important aspects of owning that building.
-That roof is the last line of defense you have from the elements, and it needs to work properly.
+Your roof is the last line of defense against the elements, and it needs to work properly.

 With preventative maintenance and a little attentiveness, you can keep your roof working the way it is meant to work.
 Don’t let ponding water become an issue for your business when you can use these tips to get rid of that pesky water.